Parole Girl: Plot

 Tony tries again to get Sylvia to be his partner in crime.
 When she refuses, he slips a counterfeit $20 bill in her purse.
 Sylvia goes on a shopping spree and pays for some of her purchases with the bill.
 Joe is unhappy when he sees all her purchases and asks her to be reasonable in light of his paycheque and send them back to the store.
-She was going to do it but then changes her mind.
+She was going to do it, but then changes her mind.
 The fake money is traced back to her, but when a policeman shows up to take her back to jail, Joe pretends that she took the money out of his pants pocket.
 As a store manager, he deals with counterfeit money all the time.
-His ploy to win her over with kindness works and Jeanie sends back her extravagant purchases.
+His ploy to win her over with kindness works and Sylvia sends back her extravagant purchases.

 Later, Joe calls her from the office and asks her for a favor.
-Mr. Taylor (Ferdinand Gottschalk), the store's somewhat eccentric owner, has found out that Joe is married, so he is coming to dinner at their apartment.
+Mr. Taylor, the store's somewhat eccentric owner, has found out that Joe is married, so he is coming to dinner at their apartment.
 While Sylvia is cooking, Jeanie arrives.
 Her friend has been released early and intends to blackmail her husband (whom she married long ago while he was in college and then lost track of), once she can locate him, before heading to Florida with Sylvia.
 Sylvia gets her to leave before Joe and Mr. Taylor show up (early) by promising to give her a decision the next day.
 Taylor insists on doing the cooking; he is fed up with being waited on by servants.
 He becomes very fond of the couple and hints at a promotion to vice president if they were to have a baby.

 The next day, Sylvia persuades Jeanie that it is too dangerous to try blackmail in New York because of her record and agrees to go with her to Florida.
 Sylvia leaves a letter for Joe explaining everything, ending with the admission "I love you".
 On the train, however, Jeanie reveals that she divorced Joe without his knowledge.
 Sylvia gets off and rushes back to the apartment; Joe has already read the letter and takes her in his arms.